google/playground-elements/README.md

 #### 🧩 Web Components

 Playground uses Web Components, so it doesn't require a framework.
-Yet it will play nicely with any framework you're already using, like React, Vue, and Angular.
+But it will play nicely with any framework you're already using, like React, Vue, and Angular.

-#### 🍱 Mix-and-match for custom layouts
+#### 🍱 Mix-and-match for flexible layout

 Playground is broken up into small components like an editor, file picker, and preview.
 Mix-and-match components to create any layout you want, or just use